-► to follow the procedures laid down in the general Directions given by the Charity Commission under section 145(5)(b) of the 2011 Act; and

-• to state whether particular matters have come to my attention.
+- examine the accounts under section 145 of the Charities Act: - ▶ to follow the procedures laid down in the general Directions given by the Charity Commission under section 145(5)(b) of the Charities Act; and - ▶ to state whether particular matters have come to my attention.

-Basis of independent examiner's report
+Basis of Independent Examiner's report

 My examination was carried out in accordance with the general Directions given by the Charity Commission.
-An examination includes a review of the accounting records kept by the charity and a comparison of the accounts presented with those records.
-It also includes consideration of any unusual items or disclosures in the accounts, and seeking explanations from you as trustees concerning any such matters.
+An examination includes a review of the accounting records kept by the Charity and a comparison of the accounts presented with those records.
+It also includes consideration of any unusual items or disclosures in the accounts, and seeking explanations from you as Trustee concerning any such matters.
 The procedures undertaken do not provide all the evidence that would be required in an audit and consequently no opinion is given as to whether the accounts present a 'true and fair view' and the report is limited to those matters set out in the statement below.

-Independent examiner's statement
+Independent Examiner's statement

-In connection with my examination, no matter has come to my attention:
+In connection with my examination, no material matters have come to my attention which gives me cause to believe that in, any material respect: